 Any international student who has been identified as not meeting MRP will be subject to exclusion from the program and be issued with a Notice of Intention to Report letter and may subsequently be reported to the Department of Home Affairs for not meeting visa requirements.
 International students must comply with the Progression Policy of the College in order to meet the conditions of their visa.

 Student Support

 Macquarie University provides a range of support services for students.
-For details, visit http://students.mg.edu.au/support/ strategies to improve your marks and take control of your study.
+For details, visit http://students.mq.edu.au/support/

 Learning Skills